Photo of Thuja occidentalis form by Albert Jankowski

 Thuja occidentalis plant details

-Thuja occidentalis is an evergreen conifer tree.
+Thuja occidentalis is an evergreen conifer tree with green foliage.
 Grows well with sun and even moisture - regular water.
 Drought tolerant once established.
 Does well in well-drained soil.
 A good option if you're seeking something verticillium wilt resistant.

 CHARACTERISTICS OF Thuja occidentalis